 What is involved in volunteering for the Nearly New Sale?

 The Sale is entirely run by volunteers, over 200 of them.
 Most of the work is done during the five days of the Sale (Wednesday through Sunday), but volunteers also help with other tasks before then and afterwards.
-All volunteers must wear masks at all times within the building.
+Volunteers are encouraged but not required wear masks at all times within the building.